JeanChristopheMorinPerso/pg_conda/README.md

-PostgreSQL extension that adds types and functions for the conda ecosystem to your PostgreSQL database.
+`pg_conda` is a PostgreSQL extension that adds types and functions for the conda ecosystem to your PostgreSQL database.

 Powered by [rattler](https://github.com/conda/rattler) and [pgrx](https://github.com/pgcentralfoundation/pgrx).